Azure/azure-sdk-for-java/sdk/cosmos/azure-cosmos-spark_3_2-12/Samples/DatabricksLiveContainerMigration/README.md

 ## Import notebooks

-* Download the notebooks in this repo, or import them directly from their url, to your Azure Databricks workspace:
+* Download the Scala notebooks in this repo (or import them directly from their url) to your Azure Databricks workspace:

     ![image](./media/import-notebooks.jpg)